 Located on the shores of Lake Burley Griffin, this 30 hectare site was originally planted by Professor Pryor from 1954 to 1957.
 The impetus for the planting was a request from the then Governor General, Sir William Slim, for an improved northerly view from Government House.

-The Arboretum had been damaged in bushfires and much of it was in poor condition with the effects of extended drought clearly evident.
+Before 2001, the Arboretum had been damaged in bushfires, and for many years, much of it was in poor condition with the effects of droughts clearly evident.

 As a joint Commonwealth and ACT Government initiative, the site was gazetted in June 2001 as the Lindsay Pryor National Arboretum.
 It commemorates the contribution to the nation of the late Emeritus Professor Lindsay Pryor AO (1915 – 1998), an eminent Australian forest scientist, botanist and landscape architect.

-The NCA has commenced works to renew and upgrade the Arboretum to a place for recreation, scientific research and education in recognition of the great importance of trees and forests to Australia.
+The National Capital Authority (NCA) now manages the Arboretum as a place for recreation, scientific research and education, in recognition of the great importance of trees and forests to Australia.

-The key purpose of the LPNA Master Plan is to provide a design strategy that will successfully further develop the area as a forested park primarily for recreation and education with increased facilities for these purposes.
+The LPNA Master Plan is to provide a design strategy that will successfully further develop the area as a forested park primarily for recreation and education with increased facilities for these purposes.